RAC warns not to get caught out by scammers fraudulently using its brand to steal personal details

 Image: Getty.
 All rights reserved

-The RAC is warning people to be wary of scam 'phishing' emails fraudulently using its brand to steal people’s personal details.
+The RAC is warning people to be wary of scam phishing emails fraudulently using its brand to steal people’s personal details.

-The motoring services company has been informed of numerous versions of emails offering the chance to win or be sent car emergency kits.
+Previously, the RAC warned of emails offering the chance to win or be sent car emergency kits.

 One email offered an exclusive car emergency kit containing first aid essentials, roadside tools, reflective safety gear and repair tools in exchange for completing a short survey.
-Crucially, the email included several American words and spellings – ‘jumper’ cables, ‘tire’ repair tools and emergency ‘flashlight’.

 “Another tell-tale sign for spotting a fake email is the use of poor or odd spellings.
 Sometimes scammers also create fake social media profiles with fake incentives, but it’s important not to click on any hyperlinks.”